LizGoro90/db-tour/tutorials/queries/03/README.md

 If you're working with significantly large data sets, copying all matching items into a slice might be impractical for memory and performance reasons.

-The `Next` method allows items on a `db.Result` to be mapped one by one:
+In this case, you can use `Next` to map the items in the `db.Result` one by one:

 ```go
 res := booksTable.Find().OrderBy("-id")